 This agreement constitutes the whole agreement between the parties and no amendments or additions will be of any force or effect unless it is reduced to writing and signed by both parties hereto.

 Cape Town TV is committed to broadcasting content that is directly answerable to the needs of community, that strengthens civil society, that showcases local talent, that promotes freedom of expression and access to information and that empowers people to tell their own stories.

 1. Principles and values

 1.1 Equity and social justice

-Recognising that the majority of South Africans were deprived of media ownership, control and production, CTV is committed to:
+Recognising that the majority of South Africans were deprived of media ownership, control and production, Cape Town TV is committed to:

 i.
 Giving special priority to working class communities;